Introduction

 - 40% of the Hits to our site are referrals from Search Engines.

-of Google, are considered as a single search engine.
-Google is the most popular search engine for our site, with
+The majority of our traffic comes from 20 different search engines.
+Google, and all the dozens of foreign editions of Google, are considered as a single search engine.
+Google is the most popular search engine for our site, with Yahoo being a strong second.
+After that, the actual number of referrals from the other Internet search engines drops off dramatically.

 - Yahoo!

-- MSN
+- MSN / Bing

 - Up to 21% of the Hits to our site are direct hits made by real people.

 These visits are from people requesting a specific URL in their web browsers.
-So, they either type the URL directly,
+So, they either type the URL directly, or specify a specific bookmark / favorite.
+This figure, also, includes any blocked referrals, such as from the use of firewalls.

-- Using absolutely secure web browser settings, generally is more trouble than they are worth.
+- Using absolutely secure Web browser settings, generally is more trouble than they are worth.

-- Since this web site has no evil intent, there is really no reason to ever block a referral to our site.
+- Since this Web site has no evil intent, there is really no reason to ever block a referral to our site.

-- 21% of the Hits to our site are direct hits made by Web crawlers, Spiders, and Bots sent by the Internet Search
+- 21% of the Hits to our site are direct hits made by Web crawlers, Spiders, and Bots sent by the Internet Search Engines.

 - 16% of the Hits to our site come from within our own site

-This means that once somebody finds our site, they actually bother to check out another web page or two.
+This means that once somebody finds our site, they actually bother to check out another Web page or two.

-- The remaining 2% of hits to our site come from hyperlinks on other websites.
+- The remaining 2% of hits to our site come from hyperlinks on other Web sites.

 - /home/ - Wellness Program